cagla-su/Linux-Gaming-Guide/README.md

 	- If the game you searched for is ranked as **silver or lower**, that means it is either **not supported** or **unplayable**.
 	- You can get optimization tips if other reviewers wrote any.
 You can also write your own reviews for any Steam game you want.
 # External Disk Setup
-If you want to use an external disk to run your games from, it will not be ready for use out of the box.
+If you want to use an external disk to run your games, it will not be ready for use out of the box.
 That's why it should be configured before using.
 ## How to Configure External Disk on Linux?
 - First of all, install `gnome-disk-utility` package using your package manager.
 - Also, if you are going to use your previous external disk that you were using on Windows, in other words **as NTFS**, make sure to install `ntfs-3g` package using your package manager.